-- Know what to do in the event of capsize or swamping. - Understand the need to stay with the boat and use it as a life raft, unless doing so results in greater danger. - Take precautions before going afloat to reduce the risk of capsize or swamping. - Understand that the key steps are to: - Get free from the boat, - Get out of the water, and - Get off the water. - Attend any Capsize and Recovery training offered by the club. - Be aware of the effects of cold-water shock and hypothermia, described in the Cold Water and Hypothermia online learning module.
+- Know what to do in the event of capsize or swamping. - Understand the need to stay with the boat, unless doing so results in greater danger. - Take precautions before going afloat to reduce the risk of capsize or swamping. - Understand that the key steps are to: - Get free from the boat, - o Get out of the water, and - Get off the water. - Attend any Capsize and Recovery training offered by the club. - Be aware of the effects of cold-water shock and hypothermia, described in the Cold Water and Hypothermia online learning module.